Tom Phillips (artist): 1970s

-At the beginning of the 1990s Phillips painted portraits of the Monty Python team and produced a glass screen and paintings for The Ivy restaurant in London.
-He illustrated Plato's Symposium for the Folio Society (for whom he would illustrate Waiting for Godot in 1999), completed his Curriculum Vitae series of paintings and saw a new Works and Texts book published.
-In 1994 he went to Harvard as Artist in Residence at the Carpenter Center for the Visual Arts and published Merely Connect, which he had written with Salman Rushdie during a series of portrait sittings.
+At the beginning of the 1990s, Phillips painted portraits of the Monty Python team.
+He also produced a glass screen and paintings for The Ivy restaurant in London.
+He illustrated Plato's Symposium for the Folio Society (for whom he would illustrate Waiting for Godot in 1999).
+Phillips completed his Curriculum Vitae series of paintings.
+He published his book Works and Texts.

+In 1994, Phillips went to Harvard as Artist in Residence at the Carpenter Center for the Visual Arts.
+In the same year, he published Merely Connect, which he had written with Salman Rushdie during a series of portrait sittings.

 With the move to a new studio in Bellenden Road and a change of ownership of the Choumert Café, Phillips began to lunch regularly opposite his studio at the Crossroads Café, where he could be found reading literary magazines through his blue-rimmed spectacles.

 As part of the Africa95 celebration of African arts throughout Britain, he curated the 1995 exhibition Africa: the Art of a Continent for the Royal Academy and became their Chairman of Exhibitions.

-Phillips began to move into new areas in the mid-1990s: stage design, The Postcard Century for Thames & Hudson (building on his passion for postcards), quilting, mud drawings and wire structures.
-All his old projects continued and he began illustrating Ulysses.
+In the mid-1990s, Phillips began to move into new areas: stage design, The Postcard Century for Thames & Hudson (building on his passion for postcards), quilting, mud drawings and wire structures.
+He began illustrating Ulysses.
 He also translated the libretto of Otello while he was designing the English National Opera production.

-In 1998 Largo Records released Six of Hearts, a CD of Phillips' songs and other music written since 1992 but this went out of print when the label failed in 2002.
+In 1998, Largo Records released Six of Hearts, a CD of Phillips' songs and other music written since 1992 but this went out of print when the label failed in 2002.

-By the late 1990s Phillips was an establishment figure in most aspects of the arts.
+By the late 1990s, Phillips was an establishment figure in most aspects of the arts.
 He became a trustee of the National Portrait Gallery, an Honorary Fellow of the London Institute, an Honorary Member of the Royal Society of Portrait Painters and a Trustee of the British Museum.

-He celebrated his fiftieth birthday by playing a game of cricket with many of his friends at the Kennington Oval cricket ground.
-In 1995, he married the writer Fiona Maddocks, Music Critic of The Observer.
+2000s

-In 2000 he designed lampposts, pavements, gates and arches for Southwark Council's Peckham Renewal Project.
+In 2000, Phillips designed lampposts, pavements, gates and arches for Southwark Council's Peckham Renewal Project.
 Antony Gormley, whose workshop adjoins Phillips' studio in Bellenden Road, Peckham, designed bollards for the same project and the work of both artists adorns that street.

 Phillips was made a Commander of the Order of the British Empire for services to the Arts in the 2002 Queen's Birthday Honours list.

+In 2003, Phillips designed a Royal Mint commemorative five-pound coin for the 50th anniversary of the 1953 coronation of Queen Elizabeth II.

-He was Slade Professor of Fine Art at the University of Oxford for 2005–06.
-In 2006 Phillips exhibited six works in the Royal Academy Summer Exhibition, among them "Colour Sudoku", and held a Micro-Retrospective (9 February–23 April 2006) at the Ashmolean Museum in Oxford.
+From 2005-06, Phillips was Slade Professor of Fine Art at the University of Oxford.

-Phillips died on 28 November 2022, at the age of 85.
+Estate

+The Bodleian Library in Oxford acquired most of Phillip's archive directly from Phillips between 2007-13.
+They acquired further items in 2025 with the support of an Art Fund grant, a V&A Purchase Grant and a private donor.
+It owns the only version of the Humument in the UK.